 When the children feel refreshed, check out the two major play areas where kids can play on everything from slides and monkey bars.

 There are many sports fields in the park to play or run in, a picnic area with barbecue access, a skatepark, and a dog park for your family’s furry friend.

 376 Elm Street, Rocky Hill

 Adam’s Adventure Playground was created just a couple of years ago in Tolland.

 A young child called Adam inspired the park.
 Adam was attacked by bacterial meningitis at the age of 7, and for months he was left in a coma.

 Fortunately, he lived, but the disease left him with cognitive deficits and an attack.
 In his honor was created Adam’s, Adventure Park.

-The idea was for Adam to set up a playground for children with mobility impairments, hearing impairments, autism spectrum disturbances, cognitive impairments, and vision impairment.
+The idea was for Adam to set up a playground for children with mobility impairments, hearing impairments, autism spectrum disorders, cognitive impairments, and vision impairments.

 167 Rhodes Road, Tolland CT